FREQUENTLY ASKED QUESTIONS

 DO YOU TAKE INSURANCE?

-Our practice does not take insurance.
-It’s been our experience that insurance companies limit clinicians' ability to provide services in alignment with best practices for the EMDR therapy process.
-We also believe you should have the right to seek therapy without a mental health diagnosis required to go on your record and that your confidentiality is paramount.
+I do not participate with insurance panels.
+It’s been my experience that insurance companies limit clinicians' ability to provide services in alignment with best practices for the EMDR therapy process.
+I also believe you should have the right to seek therapy without a mental health diagnosis required to go on your record and that your confidentiality is paramount.

 But can my insurance help pay for your services in any way?

 It’s possible!
 Many insurance companies reimburse their members for a portion of therapy costs for “out of network” providers.
-We recommend that you contact your insurance company and ask if they cover “out-of-network” mental health services (also ask about your deductibles and their reimbursement rates/percentages).
-If you choose to go this route with us, please note that payment for our services will be due at the time of service.
-We will be happy to provide you with a receipt (“superbill”) for your sessions that you can submit to your insurance for reimbursement.
-However, we are unable to assist with insurance matters beyond that.
+I recommend that you contact your insurance company and ask if they cover “out-of-network” mental health services (also ask about your deductibles and their reimbursement rates/percentages).
+If you choose to go this route, please note that payment for services will be due at the time of service.
+I will be happy to provide you with a receipt (“superbill”) for your sessions that you can submit to your insurance for reimbursement.
+However, I am unable to assist with insurance matters beyond that.
 (Please note, if you do seek “out of network” coverage, a diagnosis on record will likely be required for you to be reimbursed.)

 What is the investment for EMDR intensives?

-Initially, EMDR therapy intensives may look like a higher upfront investment.
-However, since we will need much fewer sessions than with regular talk therapy to resolve traumas and pain, the overall cost can be significantly lower than a weekly therapy model.
+Initially, an EMDR therapy intensive may look like a higher upfront cost than traditional therapy.
+However, since we will need much fewer sessions than with regular talk therapy to resolve trauma and pain, the overall investment can be significantly lower than a weekly therapy model.

-Typically we work in two hour sessions for 2-8 sessions over a 1-4 week period
+Typically we work in 2 hour sessions for 2 to 8 sessions over a 2 to 8 week period

 Total cost ranges from $1200-$4800